gotify/website/docs/installation.md

 Execute gotify/server.
 (By default gotify/server is started on port 80 so it requires sudo)

-Before starting gotify/server you may read the [Configuration](configuration.md) if you f.ex. want to change the port or use a different database.
+Before starting gotify/server you may read the [Configuration](configuration.md) if you for example want to change the port or use a different database.

 ```bash
 $ sudo ./gotify-{PLATFORM}